-ASC Topic 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
+ASC 740 also clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements and prescribes a recognition threshold and a measurement process for financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits, if any, as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of June 30, 2021.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of September 30, 2021.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.

-The effective tax rate differs from the statutory tax rate of 21% for the three months ended June 30, 2021 and for the period from February 12, 2021 (inception) through June 30, 2021, due to the valuation allowance, the change in fair value of warrants and the transaction costs allocable to warrants which are currently not deductible.
+The effective tax rate differs from the statutory tax rate of 21% for the three months ended September 30, 2021 and for the period from February 12, 2021 (inception) through September 30, 2021, due to the valuation allowance, the change in fair value of warrants and the transaction costs allocable to warrants which are currently not deductible.